 SCHWARTZENHOPFEL (points toward the laboratory) The - (corrects himself) D - Doctor.
-(Enthusiastically) The trouble about us human beings is that we don't know nothing about nothing - MBS.
-FELIX tory) and shows us that millionaires on one hand anarchists on the other - are one part right, ninetynine parts wrong ----FANNY (bursts into wild tears again) And I've lost him!
+(Enthusiastically) The trouble about us human beings is that we don't know nothing about nothing -

+Can't you be moral and retain your grammar? schwartzenhopfel (disregarding her, enthusiastically) Then he comes along (pointing toward laboratory) and shows us that millionaires on one hand anarchists on the other - are one part right, ninetynine parts wrong ---FANNY (bursts into wild tears again) And I've lost him!
 I've lost him!
-[Mrs. Felix comforts her.
+Mrs. Felix comforts her.
 SCHWARTZENHOPFEL (to Tromper) How much have you saved?
-Not for me - for vourself?
-TROMPER (haughtily) I don't save : I invest.
+Not for me - for yourself?
+TROMPER (haughtily) I don't save; I invest.
 SCHWARTZENHOPFEL Worth half a million, are n't you?
 Not above grafting some of that sweat-and-blood money you saved for me, are you?
 TROMPER I defy you to prove it.
 I defy anybody.
 I've been strictly honest.
 SCHWARTZENHOPFEL No matter, Tromper, no matter - you 're fired!
 I never want to see your face again.
 TROMPER You 'll regret this the longest day you live, you ----SCHWARTZENHOPFEL Be careful.
 I still own the judges and the politicians.
 Don't try to stand in my way, or I'll job you into jail.
 Get out!
 TROMPER (suddenly whining) How am I to get back to New York?
-MRS. FELIX (touching Schwartzenhopfel's shoulder) Don't be little, John ---
+MRS. FELIX (touching Schwartzenhopfel's shoulder) Don't be little, John -